datatrail-jhu/00_intro/manuscript/00_welcome.md

 ### Quiz

-This is the first quiz

 ?
-Why is account setup important?

-a) Different accounts will be used throughout the course.
-b) Various accounts are requried to do fun data science stuff.
-c) Usernames are required and it's important to choose a good username.
-D) All of the above.
+Which of the following is not a part of data science ?

+a) Collecting and cleaning data.
+B) Building new databases.
+b) Creating models for the data.
+c) Communicating models and data.

 ?
-Which of these is NOT an appropriate username?

-a) JaneDoe
-B) BigDaddy17
-c) Faith_Allen
-d) Kareem.Smith
+Which of the following are barriers to becoming a data scientist?

+a) Knowing data science is a career possibility.
+B) You might need an expensive computer.
+c) You might need an expensive computer.
+d) All of the above.

+?
+Who is this class designed for?

+a) People with a high school education.
+b) People in high school.
+c) Students in community colleges.
+d) Anyone interested in data science.
+E) All of the above

 {/quiz}